 Asakusa Shitamachi, Tokyo

-The Asakusa festival is held on the 6th-10th July.
-As well as the decorations, parades and usual celebrations, there are plenty of traditional handicrafts that you can pick up while you’re in the area.
+The Asakusa Tanabata festival is held on the 6th-10th of July.
+As well as the decorations, parades, and usual celebrations, there are plenty of traditional handicrafts that you can pick up while you’re in the area.
 With lots of smaller independent shops and production houses you’ll be sure to find some unique gifts for your friends and family.
 What’s more, you can enjoy the fireworks and celebrations with Tokyo Skytree standing out in the distance.

 Sendai